The Voice of the Philippines: Companion show

-Spin offs
+Spin-offs

 The Voice Kids

 On November 18, 2013, Lauren Dyogi, The Voice of the Philippines' business unit head, announced on Twitter that there will be a kids version of the show.
 The first open call auditions was held on November 23, 2013, at Metro Gaisano Pacific Mall in Mandaue, Cebu and was open to kids aged 8 to 14 years old.
 It was followed by an audition held on December 1, 2013, at the Newport Mall in Resorts World Manila.
 In 2014, auditions for the Visayas, Mindanao, and Metro Manila were held on January 11, 18 and 25 respectively.
 A separate audition for Luzon was held on February 1.

 The show aired on May 24, 2014.
 The coaches of the show is composed of Lea Salonga, Bamboo Mañalac, and Sarah Geronimo, and is hosted by Luis Manzano, together with Alex Gonzaga.
 It is the third national franchise in the Southeast Asian region after Thailand and Vietnam.
 Nine-year-old Lyca Gairanod of Cavite became the first The Voice Kids grand champion after leading the public's votes on July 27, 2014.

 The second season began airing on June 6, 2015.
 All the coaches returned to reprise their duties.
 Luis Manzano also returned as host, accompanied by Robi Domingo and Yeng Constantino as the show's backstage and media hosts.
 The show ended on August 30, 2015, with Elha Nympha of Team Bamboo declared as the winner.

 The third season aired on May 28, 2016.
 Lea Salonga and Bamboo Mañalac returned.
 On April 4, 2016, Sarah Geronimo confirmed that she will not be returning as a coach for the third season.
 On May 2, 2016, it is confirmed that Sharon Cuneta will be the new coach for the season.
 Luis Manzano also returned as host, accompanied by Robi Domingo as the show's backstage and media hosts.
 Kim Chiu replaces Yeng Constantino.
 The show ended on August 28, 2016, with Joshua Oliveros of Team Lea as the winner.

 The fourth season aired on August 3, 2019.
 The show ended with Vanjoss Bayaban of Team Sarah as the winner.

-The fifth season is set to air in 2023.
-It includes debuting coaches Martin Nivera and KZ Tandingan; replacing former coaches Lea Salonga ang Sarah Geronimo.
+The fifth season aired in February 25, 2023.
+It included debuting coaches Martin Nivera and KZ Tandingan; replacing former coaches Lea Salonga and Sarah Geronimo.
+The season ended with Shane Bernabe of Team Bamboo as the winner.

+The sixth season premiered on September 15, 2024 in GMA Network.
+It is hosted by Dingdong Dantes, with Billy Crawford, Julie Anne San Jose, and Stell of SB19 returning as coaches from The Voice Generations; newcomer Pablo, also from SB19, joined as a new coach.
+The season ended on December 15, 2024, with Nevin Adam Garceniego of Tropa ni Pablo as the winner.